FlineDev/SCTranslator-LandingPage/_pages/roadmap.md

 # Roadmap

 I am an Indie Developer and I want to develop and maintain multiple apps.
 Some of them are small-scoped one-off app ideas, but this is one of the larger scoped projects with potential for more features.
-For projects like this, I try to provide at least **1 new feature per month** (& as many bug fixes as possible).
+For projects like this, I try to provide at least **1 new feature per month**.

 By [voting on bug reports and feature requests](https://github.com/FlineDev/ReMafoX/issues?q=is%3Aissue+sort%3Aupdated+is%3Aopen) (via 👍), you help me prioritize.
 New ideas are always welcome!